Mademoiselle Fleury

-Marie-Anne-Florence Bernardy-Nones (28 December 1766, Antwerp - 23 February 1818, Orly), known as Mademoiselle Fleury (Miss Fleury), was a Belgian actress active in France.
+Marie-Anne-Florence Bernardy-Nones (28 December 1766, Antwerp - 23 February 1818, Orly), known as Mademoiselle Fleury (Miss Fleury), was an actress active in France.

 Her father (Louis-Joseph Nones, known as Fleury) and mother (Marie-Anne-Denise Bernardy, daughter of Charles Bernardy) were comic actors in the provinces who often appeared in the Austrian Netherlands.

 Mademoiselle Fleury débuted at the Comédie-Française on 21 January 1786 and was received into the company on 23 October.
 She became a sociétaire in 1791 and retired in 1807.